pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 ## What can we do with Bayesian inference?

-Whether we are building _descriptive_ models or those that try to model the underlying processes, Bayesians are very used to building whitebox (i.e. the opposite of [black box](https://en.wikipedia.org/wiki/Black_box)), interpretable, models of [data generating processes](https://en.wikipedia.org/wiki/Data_generating_process).
+Whether we are building _descriptive_ models or those that try to model the underlying processes, Bayesians are very used to building white box (i.e. the opposite of [black box](https://en.wikipedia.org/wiki/Black_box)), interpretable, models of [data generating processes](https://en.wikipedia.org/wiki/Data_generating_process).
 While we construct PyMC models using code, behind the scenes this is represented as a DAG, which we can visualise with graphviz.
 Let's see how this works using the example in the docs:

 ```{code-cell} ipython3
 ---